The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Abstract

 \section{Abstract}

 Data from the Michelson Doppler Imager (MDI) and Helioseismic and Magnetic Imager (HMI) are analyzed from 1996 to 2023 to investigate tilt angles ($\gamma$) of bipolar magnetic regions and Joy's Law for Cycles 23, 24, and a portion of 25.
 The HMI radial magnetic field ($B_{r}$) and MDI magnetogram ($B_{los}$) data are used to calculate ($\gamma$) using the flux-weighted centroids of the positive and negative polarities.
-Each AR is only sampled once.
+Each active region (AR) is only sampled once.
 The analysis includes only Beta ($\beta$)-class active regions since computing $\gamma$ of complex active regions is less meaningful.
 During the emergence of the ARs, we find that the average tilt angle ($\bar{\gamma}$) increases from 3.30$^{\circ}\pm$0.75 when 20\% of the flux has emerged to 6.79$^{\circ}\pm$0.66 when the ARs are at their maximum flux.
 Cycle 24 had a larger average tilt $\bar{\gamma}_{24}$=6.67$\pm$0.66 than Cycle 23, $\bar{\gamma}_{23}$=5.11$\pm$0.61.
-There are persistent differences in $\bar{\gamma}$ in the hemispheres with the southern hemisphere having higher ${\bar{\gamma}}$ in Cycles 23 and 24 but the errors are such that these differences are not statistically significant.
+No significant difference is found in the slope of Joy's law or $\bar{\gamma}$ when sampling the ARs at the time of maximum flux or central meridian crossing.
+There are persistent differences in $\bar{\gamma}$ in the hemispheres, with the southern hemisphere having higher ${\bar{\gamma}}$ in Cycles 23 and 24, but the uncertainties are such that these differences are not statistically significant.

 \keywords{Sunspots(1653) --- Emergence(2000)}